taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Case Closed (4 points)**
-Have YOUR investigation theory be the one the group ultimately adopts for the final vote.
+Present a theory connecting Evidence B-1 (Bodd's cryptic "The Minister may not be the Minister") to the final revelation.
+Have at least 3 players support your interpretation.

 **Corruption Exposed (3 points)**
 Reveal at least one piece of hidden Ministry corruption (any player's secret) before Round 3.